VMI-ETH/newsletter/contents/May-2023/content.md

 ### VMI Teaching Survey

-The department and VMI would like to improve the teaching system at D-INFK.
-For that, VMI recently launched a survey on the teaching and supervision load of scientific staff.
+VMI recently launched a survey on the teaching and supervision load of scientific staff.
 Your feedback is invaluable in understanding how teaching and student supervision works at the department and identifying potential problems.

 [Fill out the survey here](https://evaluation-app1.let.ethz.ch/TakeSurvey.aspx?SurveyID=782I7mmM) if you have not done so already!
 We would greatly appreciate your participation, and it should only take around 5 minutes to complete.